Keyword extraction with kluster.ai API¶

 )

-Once the file has been successfully uploaded, we’re ready to start the inference job.
+Once the file has been successfully uploaded, we're ready to start (create) the batch job by providing the file ID we got in the previous step.
+To do so, we use the batches.create

 endpoint="/v1/chat/completions",